2016-2017 Editorial Staff & Production Team

 Kelby Vera – Editor-in-Chief

 Kelby is a friendly witch who likes to write about art.
 You can likely find her visiting museums, talking to neighborhood cats, or browsing cheese in your local grocery store.
 She enjoys sturdy cameras, wet paint, awkward poetry and making a mess.

 Brian is a journalist, film critic, Chicagoan and Honorary Hoosier.
 When he’s not watching movies or managing embarrassing spreadsheets of films he still has to catch up on, he’s a craft beer enthusiast, “that guy” who dances at indie rock concerts, and a newly minted insane person at Fantasy Football and Baseball.
 If he can find the time (he almost never does), he enjoys skiing, golfing, biking and running.

 Allison was raised in an all-female, single-parent household by a lesbian feminist mother who started the first women’s health clinic in Olympia, WA.
 While attending university, Allison co-founded a punk feminist fanzine “Girl Germs,” an all-girl band Bratmobile, and third wave feminist punk movement riot grrrl.
 She also initiated a non-profit feminist music festival Ladyfest in 1999.
 She DJs, sings in the band Sex Stains, and is working an oral history of riot grrrl.

-To read more about the founders of Ampersand and its alumni click here.
+To read more about the founders of Ampersand click here.